CharlieDinh/FEDL/README.md

 - The code can be run on any pc.

-# Dataset: We use 3 datasets: MNIST, FENIST, and Synthetic
+# Dataset: We use 3 datasets: MNIST, FEMNIST, and Synthetic

 - To generate non-idd MNIST Data: In folder data/mnist,  run: "python3 generate_niid_mnist_100users.py"
 - To generate FENIST Data: first In folder data/nist run preprocess.sh to obtain all raw data, or can be download in the link below, then run  python3 generate_niid_femnist_100users.py